 - Identify the knowledge and skill you have learned that reasonably match the learning outcomes for the paper.

-- Ensure that you have obtained or can obtain necessary evidence to prove that you have the skills and knowledge.
+- Ensure that you have obtained or can obtain necessary evidence to prove that you have the skills and knowledge (see Evidence below).

-- Repeat the above steps for each outcome of each paper you are applying RPL for.
+- Repeat the above steps for each paper you are applying RPL for.

-You need to prepare a portfolio of evidence that clearly shows the assessor how you meet each learning outcome.
+You need to prepare your evidence that clearly shows the assessor how you meet each learning outcome.
 This may mean contacting an institute that you studied with to obtain academic transcripts and course descriptors.
 It is your responsibility to obtain these documents and have transcripts verified.

 > RPL Mapping Template

 There is a $50 admin fee and $80 per hour assessment fee for each RPL application1.
 Fees must be paid regardless of the outcome and are non-refundable.